What could gamblers expect, and which land-based casinos could be first in line to launch online gambling sites should it be legalized?

 NY online casinos are yet to launch.
 However, some of the major casino players are already up and running with land-based operations in New York state, so it would make sense that if online gambling is legalized, these operators would be raring to go.

-Tioga Downs already has a partnership with FanDuel for its retail sportsbook.
+Tioga Downs already has a partnership with the FanDuel New York App for its retail sportsbook.
 FanDuel runs successful gaming sites in other US states and is primed for an NY online casino launch should one happen.

-DraftKings operates the sportsbook at del Lago Resort & Casino.
+DraftKings New York operates the sportsbook at del Lago Resort & Casino.
 Again, DraftKings runs online casinos in other regulated states.
 It’s reasonable to expect they would oversee online casino operations for del Lago.

 Rivers Casino operates legal online gambling brands in states like Pennsylvania and New Jersey.
-The BetRivers online casino and sportsbook could be a major force in New York.
+The BetRivers New York Sportsbook and online casino could be a major force in New York.

 Finally, Resorts World Catskills enjoys partnerships with bet365, IGT and BetGenius in New York.
 A New York online casino and sportsbook should be an easy launch for Resorts.